freelawproject/doctor/README.md

      -X 'POST' \
      -F "file=@doctor/test_assets/1.wma"

-This returns the audio file back as a JSON Response which can be written to an MP3 file.
+This returns the audio file as a file response.

-    {
-      "audio_b64": audio_b64,
-      "duration": audio_file.info.time_secs,
-      "success": True,
-    }

 Nginx